KirillOsenkov/MSBuildStructuredLog/README.md

 3. If necessary, unzip the file (Safari does this for you after downloading automatically).
 4. Move the `Structured Log Viewer.app` into your `Applications` folder.
 5. In terminal run: `chmod +x /Applications/Structured\ Log\ Viewer.app/Contents/MacOS/StructuredLogViewer.Avalonia` to give the app execution permissions
-6. Run the app.
+6. On the first run, right click the app on Finder and select _Open_.
 You will be prompted that the app is not signed by a known developer.
-Click `cancel`.
+Click _Open_.
-7. In _System Preferences -> Security & Privacy_ click `Open anyway` where the app should now be visible near the setting from step 1.

 ## Building & Running the Avalonia version on Mac: